NicholasSynovic/nicholassynovic.github.io/archetypes/summaries.md

 ## Second Pass

-> A proper read through of the paper
+> A proper read through of the paper is required to answer this

 ### Background Work

 > What has been done prior to this paper?

-### Motivation

-> Why should we care about this paper?

 ### Figures, Diagrams, Illustrations, and Graphs